c17r/jAutoCalc/README.md

 ## Features

-* The calculation is ran when one of the value fields gains or loses focus or when the result field is changed.
-Each calculation is also ran once when the page is first loaded in case all the value fields come from the database.
+* The calculation is run when one of the value fields gains or loses focus or when the result field is changed.
+Each calculation is also run once when the page is first loaded in case all the value fields come from the database.
 * Field names are defined with braces, i.e. "{tax_amount}".
 * Field names can be jquery selectors.
 * Whitespace in the calculation is ignored.